Interior Refresh: Dye & Paint (Updated 02/06/2019 )

 Why Not Just Dye The Carpet?

 After dying the carpet, I let it dry for an entire day before applying Duplicolor just to experiment.
-The next day I rubbed it with my hands and there was some color transfer so I applied Duplicolor to it with no color transfer after words.
-Appearance wise, the carpet looks great.
+The next day I rubbed it with my hands and there was some color transfer so I applied Duplicolor to it with no color transfer afterward.
+The carpet looks great to be 20 years old.
 I’ve used Duplicolor in the past so I knew it wouldn’t disappoint.

 Where To Get New Carpet?